MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 - Customize the report site map and enable users to access the reports natively from the Customer Service workspace.

+This topic describes how to enable the data model customization feature and set up the workspace for Microsoft to provision out-of-the-box data model in a Read-only workspace, and a workspace where the customized report can be published to render it in the Customer Service workspace.

 ## Prerequisites

-- You must have the Power BI premium license.

-- Power Users must have the Power BI professional license to be able to extend the out-of-the-box data model.

-- Power BI desktop is required to open the model and make necessary changes.
-(**Query:** **What would be Power BI desktop?
-Can we provide a ref link here?**)

-## Enable model customization of your analytics reports from Customer Service workspace

-This section describes how to enable the data model customization feature and set up the workspace for Microsoft to provision out-of-the-box data model in a Read-only workspace, and a workspace where the customized report can be published to render it in the Customer Service workspace. (**Query: Can we elaborate by first stating what exactly is required and why?**)

-### Prerequisites

 - Have at least one of the historical reports enabled for Customer service manager, Omnichannel.
-- Provide access to Power BI for Microsoft service account.
+- Have access to Power BI for Microsoft service account.
 - You must have administrative privileges for Dynamics 365 Customer Service and Power BI.
 - You must have a Power BI Professional or Power BI Premium license for all supervisors and administrators.
 - As a system administrator, you must create and add a security group for Power BI service.
 Perform the following steps to create and add a security group: